manbhattarai/AWG-MultiChannel-RFSoC/README.md

 ## Overview
 High-sampling-rate, high-memory-density, multi-channel arbitrary waveform generator.
+Waveforms are transferred from PS to PL via AXI DMA, stored in RAM, and streamed to the on-chip DACs.

 ## Features